-- Meet Physical Standards specified by the U.S. Coast Guard for original licensing as an SSO.
+Meet medical standards specified by the U.S. Coast Guard for original licensing as

-- You must be majoring in Marine Transportation, Marine Engineering Technology, or the licensed track of Mechanical Engineering.
+You must be majoring in Marine Transportation, Marine Engineering Technology, or licensed-track

-- Complete NSC-100 Naval Science for the Strategic Sealift Officer (SSO), NSC 200 Naval Science for the Merchant Marine Reservist I, and NSC-400 Leadership and Ethics for the SSO.
+Science for the Merchant Marine Reservist I, and NSC-400 Leadership and Ethics for

-- All program midshipmen must participate in Unit-level physical training on Wednesday mornings.
+All program midshipmen must participate in Unit-level physical training once per week.

 the Military Selective Service Act (MSSA).